Zala-Raj/StudentO/README.md

 # 📚 StudentO

-## Introduction

-StudentO is a modern offline student productivity app designed to help students organize their daily academic life in one place.
+StudentO is a simple, offline-first student productivity app designed to help students stay organized without unnecessary complexity.
+The app combines the essential tools students use every day into one clean and easy-to-use application.

-This project is fully developed using Google AI Studio as a learning project to improve my app development skills and UI/UX design.
-My goal was to create an application that students can actually use every day without requiring an internet connection or account.

-## 🎯 Aim

-The aim of StudentO is to make everyday student tasks easier by providing a clean, fast, and user-friendly application for managing studies, schedules, and personal academic information.
+This project was built primarily using Google AI Studio as an experiment to explore AI-assisted app development.
+It is one of my learning projects, where I focused on designing a useful app while improving my engineering prompting skills.

 ## ✨ Features

-- 🏠 Clean Home Dashboard
+- 🏠 Clean and modern home page
-- 📅 Weekly Timetable with Professor Names
+- 📅 Weekly timetable management
-- ✅ Attendance Tracker
+- ✅ To-do list with reminders
-- 📝 Notes
+- 📝 Notes management
-- ✔️ To-Do List
-- 📚 Assignment Tracker
-- 🔔 Reminder System with Notifications
-- 📊 Statistics Dashboard
+- 📊 Attendance tracker
-- 👤 Student Profile
+- 🔔 Daily reminder notifications
-- 🌙 Light Mode / Dark Mode / System Default
+- 🌙 Light, Dark, and System themes
-- 💾 Local Backup & Restore
+- 💾 Import & Export backup system
-- 📤 Share & Export Data
+- 📤 Share feature
-- ✈️ Vacation Mode (Pause App Notifications)
+- 📱 Fully offline (No login required)

-## 🛠️ Built With
+## 🎯 Why I Built StudentO

+As a student, I wanted an app that focuses on the essentials instead of adding dozens of features that most people never use.
+Many student apps are either too complicated or require creating an account.

+StudentO keeps everything local on your device, making it simple, fast, and privacy-friendly.

+## 🚀 Tech

 - Google AI Studio
+- Android
+- Local device storage
+- ChatGPT prompting

+## 📌 Project Status

+StudentO is actively being improved.
+Future updates may include UI redesigns, better organization tools, and additional productivity features while keeping the app lightweight and easy to use.

+## 🤝 Feedback

+Suggestions, feature requests, and bug reports are always welcome.
+Feel free to open an issue or start a discussion.

-## 💙 About
+## 👨‍💻 Developer

-StudentO is my second Android application after Listora.
-I built this project to learn app development, improve my UI/UX design skills, and create something useful for students.
-The app is still being improved, and I plan to add more features and refinements in future updates.
+Made with ❤️ by Raj Zala @2026

+Thank you for checking out StudentO!
-## ⭐ If you like this project, consider giving it a star.
-Your support motivates me to keep learning and building better applications!
+⭐ If you like the project, consider giving it a star.